beth

 Use Cases:

-• Real-time aircraft health monitoring
+• Real-time health monitoring through wearables

 Key Players Analysis: